Editorial Review

 Anti-Inflammatory and Antioxidant Protection

-Scalp inflammation (measured by elevated IL-1, IL-6, and TNF-α) is increasingly recognized as a contributor to both androgenetic and diffuse hair loss.
-GHK-Cu suppresses pro-inflammatory cytokines while upregulating superoxide dismutase and glutathione peroxidase, reducing the oxidative stress that damages follicular stem cells.
-This anti-inflammatory effect helps create the quiescent scalp environment needed for uninterrupted anagen cycling.
+Scalp inflammation (measured by elevated IL-1, IL-6, and TNF-α) is a known contributor to both androgenetic and diffuse hair loss.
+GHK-Cu suppresses pro-inflammatory cytokines while boosting superoxide dismutase and glutathione peroxidase.
+This reduces the oxidative stress that damages follicular stem cells.

 Free Peptide Calculator